Home Construction.jpg

 Madam Denot finished (2).jpeg

-Our first completed home will provide more secure shelter from the next hurricane to hit St. Martin.
+Our first completed home provides more secure shelter from the next hurricane to hit St. Martin.

 Our Approach